 For example, a Filter expression like

-Metadatatab to see the metadata information that was added to the trace
+Metadatatab to see the metadata information that was added to the trace.

-Resources tab and check details such as the table name, operation that was performed on the table etc. Go ahead and check this out for other services as well to see service specific information.
+Resourcestab and check the details such as the table name, the operation that was performed on the table, and the region.